popodidi/popodidi-blog/content/about/_index.md

 ### iOS Application

+__[TAVIS - Trading Assistant][travis]__ - Travis is a cryptocurrency trading assistant that helps you watch multiple currency pairs from multiple exchanges and setup price alerts.
-__[*揀－選擇器][jian]__ - Life is a chain of decisions. 揀－選擇器 ( Jian - Picker ) is your best mentor, providing great, random advices to get you forward.
+__[揀－選擇器][jian]__ - Life is a chain of decisions. 揀－選擇器 ( Jian - Picker ) is your best mentor, providing great, random advices to get you forward.
 You can download objective and options from others or share your own options.

 ### Open-sourced project